Flying With Medication: TSA Rules and Packing Tips

 • CBD products with less than 0.3% THC are allowed

 International travel: Some medications legal in the US are banned elsewhere.
 Research your destination country's rules before traveling with controlled substances.
 Japan, UAE, and Singapore have particularly strict drug laws.
+If you have flexibility, pick a nonstop flight when you can.
+Each connection is another customs touchpoint, more screening, and more time your refrigerated meds spend outside their case.
+Compare nonstop and connecting routes on your trip before booking.

 Medical Devices